space-wizards/docs/src/en/space-station-14/departments/service/proposals/botany-rework.md

     * Update other Botany systems to use Plant instead of Plantholder where appropriate.
     * Ensure tools work on Plant entities.
 PlantHolders may redirect clicks to a Plant in them for conveneince.
     * Update ReactPlant() in Chemistry to use Plant instead of PlantHolder
+    * While we're at it, update the SolutionContainerSystem to the new version that doesn't have an Obsolete warning.
 * add OnInteract component hooks for seeds and plants
     * This PR would be optional since its technically not part of the current system code, but it will allow for more options in the future.